miyakeseigo/SeigoMiyake_T1A3/README.md

 - **identify** the target audience
 - **explain** how a member of the target audience will use it

-**A**.
 My App is used for the Ramen lovers in Sydney.
 Ramen here are little bit more expensive than other Ramen shops.
 However, the ingredients for all Ramen is made from organic and no MSG.
 The owner of the Sydney Ramen wants to focus on making good ramen but was having an issue when customers visit him,  it was taking lots of his time handling the customers payments by stopping his hands making or serving Ramen to his customers.<br>
 He was looking for the web developer who can develop Ramen order system to automate the payment handling so that customer can choose any ramens they want from the application, order it and pay it from an app.
 This saves lots of time for owner as well as customers.
 Currently we are encountering the COVID-19 condition and people wants to eat out but do not want to put them on the risk of touching the menu, credit card, cash or some other electronic devices that have been touched by many people.

 ### *Develop* a list of *features* that will be included in the application.
 It must include: